 Introduction

-A two dimensional designing can sometimes be quite abstract.
-The LayoutEditor allows a fast three dimensional visualization for your design.
-The graphical setup can be done in few seconds.
-The 3D model/3D view can be exported and used for example for a FEM-analyse.
+A two dimensional desig can sometimes be quite abstract.
+The LayoutEditor allows easy three dimensional visualization of your design.
+The graphic setup can be done in few seconds.
+The 3D model/3D view can be exported and used, for example in a FEM-analysis.

 Getting Started

 The 3d editor is integrated into the LayoutEditor.
 To open the 3d window press the corresponding button in the Dialog toolbar.
-Alternative you can start the 3d editor by starting the LayoutEditor with the command line option --3dedit.
-Opening the 3d window will always show the 3d dock window inside the main LayoutEdiotr window to generate 3d designs from a 2d layout.
+Alternatively you can start the 3d editor by starting the LayoutEditor with the command line option --3dedit.
+Opening the 3d window will always show the 3d dock window inside the main LayoutEditor window to generate 3d designs from a 2d layout.

 3d editor integrated n the LayoutEditor